-Health Informatics Program Director and Assistant Clinical Professor, College of Computer and Information Science, Northeastern University
+Director of Health Informatics Program and Assistant Clinical Instructor, College of Computer and Information Science, Northeastern University

 Daniel Feinberg has overseen the health informatics programs since 2009.
 He was the founder of the healthcare information technology and medical device company RetinaCheck, as well as the founder, chief executive officer, and chief information officer for several companies in the electronic publishing industry.
 He also has been a lecturer at Brandeis University.
 Feinberg is president of the New England chapter of the Health Informatics Management Systems Society for 2009–2010.
 He holds an MBA with a health-care management focus from Boston University.

 Assistant Professor, Harvard Medical School, and Research Affiliate, Computer Science and Artificial Intelligence Laboratory, Massachusetts Institute of Technology

 In addition to teaching in Northeastern’s health informatics programs, Gil Alterovitz is a researcher at Harvard Medical School’s Biomedical Cybernetics Laboratory, where he is involved in designing methods to extract and optimize information in biomedical networks.
 He is a member of the Gerson Lehrman Group’s Council of Health Care Advisors and was the recipient of a Fulbright Fellowship.
 Alterovitz holds a PhD in biomedical informatics from MIT.